10 Best Pain Relief Creams, According to Doctors

 Our Top Picks for Pain Relief Cream

-- Best numbing: BenGay Ultra Strength Pain Relief Cream
+- Best Numbing: Ultra-Strength BENGAY Pain Relief Cream

-- Best for back pain: Aspercreme Original Pain Relief Cream
+- Best for Back Pain: Aspercreme Pain Relief Cream

-- Best homeopathic: Penetrex Joint & Muscle Therapy
+- Best Homeopathic: Penetrex Daily Joint & Muscle Therapy

-Over-the-counter pain relief creams are generally considered safe, though most topicals are designed to be used for no more than a week at a time.
-You should stop using a cream if you notice redness, a rash, itching, or other signs of irritation.
+Over-the-counter pain relief creams are generally considered safe.
+Most topicals are designed to be used for no more than a week at a time, according to the Cleveland Clinic.
+You should stop using a cream if you notice redness, a rash, itching or other signs of irritation.
 Stick with products that contain ingredients that have been shown to be both safe and effective, Dr. Mehta recommends.
-Let your provider know if a topical isn’t helping or if the pain gets worse.
+Let your provider know if a topical isn't helping or if the pain gets worse.

 Best Numbing